Benefits

 You must be in at least 50 per cent education in order to qualify for transitional benefit.

-When you take an education that NAV has approved, you can also receive support for tuition fees.
+When you take an education that Nav has approved, you can also receive support for tuition fees.
 The benefit covers the expenses you have for tuition fees, semester fees and exam fees up to a limit.

 Support for school fees for single parents